MaxMcIntyre/Year3-Notes/cs355/cs355-notes.md

 * Types of redundancy:
     * Spatial redundancy: pixel values are highly correlated with neighbouring redundancies.
 Correlations also exist on a higher level with repeating patterns and structures
     * Psychovisual redundancy: details in images that our visual system cannot see (e.g. image contents corresponding to high frequency coefficients in 2D DCT)
-    * Coding redundancy: using more bits per pixel per needed (e.g. using 8 bits per pixel for an image that can be represented using 4 different grey levels)
+    * Coding redundancy: using more bits per pixel than needed (e.g. using 8 bits per pixel for an image that can be represented using 4 different grey levels)

 ### Image Compression Steps:
 * Encoder: